simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 This means you can give your periodic rules descriptions (remember that [two spaces are needed](#two-spaces-between-period-expression-and-description)), and then select from multiple budgets defined in your journal.

+#### Budget vs forecast

+`hledger --forecast ...` and `hledger balance --budget ...` are separate features, though both of them use the periodic transaction rules defined in the journal, and both of them generate temporary transactions for reporting purposes ("forecast transactions" and "budget goal transactions", respectively).
+You can use both features at the same time if you want.
+Here are some differences between them, as of hledger 1.29:

+CLI:
+- --forecast is a general hledger option, usable with any command
+- --budget is a `balance` command option, usable only with that command.

+Visibility of generated transactions:
+- forecast transactions are visible in any report, like ordinary transactions
+- budget goal transactions are invisible except for the goal amounts they produce in --budget reports.

+Periodic transaction rules:
+- --forecast uses all available periodic transaction rules
+- --budget uses all periodic rules (`--budget`) or a selected subset (`--budget=DESCPAT`)

+Period of generated transactions:
+- --forecast generates forecast transactions
+  - from after the last regular transaction to the end of the report period (`--forecast`)
+  - or, during a specified period (`--forecast=PERIODEXPR`)
+  - possibly further restricted by a period specified in the periodic transaction rule
+  - and always restricted within the bounds of the report period
+- --budget generates budget goal transactions
+  - throughout the report period
+  - possibly restricted by a period specified in the periodic transaction rule.

 ### Data layout